boryspaulewicz/bhsdtr/ordinal/Readme.md

 ![](Figs/unnamed-chunk-21-1.svg)

-The point and interval estimates match quite well, with some notable exceptions.
+The point and interval estimates match quite well (*r* = .93 for the point estimates), with some notable exceptions.
 According to the ordinal model some credible intervals around individual *d'* point estimates include 0 and one point estimate is even below 0, which contradicts an important assumption of the SDT model.
 We will address this issue later.

 If the participant-specific *d'* estimates match, the average *d'* should also match, right?
 Maybe the SDT model does not fit the data well?